qaisjp/mtatrouble/README.md

 - text inclusion from query string

-Mine is deployed on GitHub Pages (but is connected to a custom domain as it doesn't understand subdirectories).
+Mine is deployed on GitHub Pages too (but is connected to a custom domain as it doesn't understand subdirectories).